homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 Logs level.
 0 - only errors and important info, 1 - standard,2 - all (including debug).

 ## Inividual for each device

-* `exclude` (boolean):
-Exclude this device from Homebridge and HomeKit.
-This will not remove device from Comfort Cloud.

 * `autoMode` (string):
 HomeKit has only 3 modes: Auto, Cool, Heat but Panasonic additionally has Fan and Dry.
 Choose what mode to be turned on after selecting the Auto mode in HomeKit: Fan mode, Dry mode or Auto mode (by default).